falcosecurity/falco-website/content/en/about/why-falco.md

 ##### Kernel-level instrumentation to capture system events

-Falco uses kernel-level instrumentation to monitor system events by observing system calls and other kernel-level events in real-time.
-This non-intrusive approach enables Falco to capture rich application activity signals and to detect and alert about abnormal behavior and security threats as soon as they happen.
-The events gathered can later be examined in SIEM or data lake systems.
-Additionally, Falco's developers are committed to maximizing the kernel instrumentation performance and ensuring events monitoring and processing come with minimal overhead.
+Falco uses kernel instrumentation to observe system events by monitoring system calls and other kernel-level signals.
+The Falco kernel components are designed to be fast and non intrusive, as they do not alter the system's behavior.
+By using this approach, Falco can collect rich information of what applications are doing nearly in real-time while minimizing overhead and preventing interference with regular workload behavior.

 {{< /blocks/content >}}